 Served as lead trial counsel representing Alpha Natural Resources’ subsidiary A.T.
 Massey Coal Company in a long-running and highly publicized lawsuit brought by Hugh Caperton and his coal companies asserting claims of fraud and tortious interference.
 Prior to Mr. Huff’s involvement, plaintiffs had won a jury verdict in West Virginia against Massey for more than $50 million.
 After that verdict was overturned on appeal, plaintiffs brought the same case in Virginia, this time seeking more than $100 million in damages.
 Massey hired Mr. Huff for the Virginia trial.
 After a 5-week trial, the jury awarded only $5 million.
 The trial court granted a new trial on damages but further proceedings were stayed due to Alpha’s unrelated filing of bankruptcy.
 Caperton v.
 A.T.
 Massey Coal Co.
 (Va.
 Cir.
 Ct.).

-Served as lead counsel representing a private equity firm in a lawsuit against Ernst & Young Global Ltd. and its member firms in India for fraud and related claims arising out of the private equity firm’s investment in a company in India.
+Served as lead counsel representing a major private equity firm in a lawsuit against a big four accounting firm for fraud and related claims arising out of the private equity firm’s investment in a company in a foreign country.
 Defeated motion to dismiss for lack of personal jurisdiction, forum non conveniens, and failure to state a claim.
 The case settled before trial.
-Bain Capital Partners LLC v.
-Ernst & Young Global Ltd. (Mass.
-Super.
-Ct.).

 Served as lead counsel representing two private equity firms and several members of the board of directors of Clear Channel Outdoor Holdings, Inc. (“CCOH”) in connection with a shareholder derivative claim relating to transactions between CCOH and its parent company.
 In re Clear Channel Outdoor Holdings, Inc. Derivative Litigation, C.A.
 No. 7315-CS (Del.
 Ch.
 Ct.).